qMBQx8GH/ModsInstaller_doc/README.md

 ```
 where
 - "name" - mod name to be referenced in the future checks.
-- "string" - substring to lookup in the file "uss_settings.xml".
-A mod is consered installed in case the substring is found.
+- "string" - sub string to lookup in the file "uss_settings.xml".
+A mod is considered installed in case the sub string is found.

 Example:
 ```xml